vishaldhole173/pro-stream-documentation/Technical/CloudFront-Distributions/signed-cookies.md

 ## Challenges faced using Signed URLs

-- Live streaming content delivery requires robust security measures to prevent unauthorized access to valuable media assets.
+- Livestreaming content delivery requires robust security measures to prevent unauthorized access to valuable media assets.
 While signed URLs have been a standard solution for securing access to these resources, certain limitations, particularly with iOS devices, prompted the need for an alternative approach.

-- Ensuring that only authorized users can access the media is paramount when delivering live streaming content.
+- Ensuring that only authorized users can access the media is paramount when delivering livestreaming content.
 Signed URLs have traditionally been used to achieve this, providing a secure way to grant temporary access to resources by appending a cryptographic signature to the URL.
 However, despite their effectiveness in many cases, signed URLs posed challenges when it came to certain iOS devices.

-- Our initial implementation relied on signed URLs to secure access to live streaming content.
+- Our initial implementation relied on signed URLs to secure access to livestreaming content.
 While this approach worked seamlessly on most platforms, it encountered issues specifically with certain iOS devices.
 Users reported intermittent failures to access the content, leading to a frustrating user experience and potential loss of viewership.

 - Upon investigation, it became evident that iOS devices, due to their strict handling of URL caching and expiration, were not consistently honoring the signed URLs, leading to authentication failures and inaccessible content. iOS doesn't support Media Source Extensions so hls.js can't be used on that platform.
-This inconsistency threatened the reliability and security of our live streaming service on iOS devices, necessitating a more robust solution.
+This inconsistency threatened the reliability and security of our livestreaming service on iOS devices, necessitating a more robust solution.

 - To address the limitations of signed URLs, we decided to transition to a signed cookies approach, leveraging the capabilities of AWS services to enhance security and reliability.